Jizz in My Pants: Music video

-Samberg then exits a movie theater when the discovery of a missed cellphone call from the girl he met at the club causes him to prematurely ejaculate again.
-In another scene, Taccone is seen driving a Mercedes-Benz while listening to the radio, when a song begins to play that reminds him of the check-out girl, causing him to "jizz" in his pants yet again.
-Samberg and Taccone then sing about how easily they "jizz in [their] pants" from stimuli such as an alarm clock, opening a window, the twist ending of The Sixth Sense, and simply eating a grape.
-They explain that merely being adjacent to women causes them to ejaculate, which, they lament, necessitates the constant wearing of condoms under their underpants.
+Samberg then exits a movie theater when the discovery of a missed cellphone call from the woman he met at the club causes him to prematurely ejaculate again.
+In another scene, Taccone is seen driving a Mercedes-Benz while listening to the radio, when a song begins to play that reminds him of the check-out lady, causing him to "jizz" in his pants yet again.
+Samberg and Taccone then sing about how easily they "jizz in [their] pants" from stimuli such as an alarm clock, the breeze through an open window, the twist ending of The Sixth Sense, and simply eating a grape.
+They explain that merely being adjacent to women causes them to ejaculate, which, they lament, necessitates wearing condoms under their underpants.
 Akiva Schaffer can be seen in the background at various times as the disc jockey.

 Background

 "Jizz in My Pants" was written by the Lonely Island during the summer of 2008.
 The comedy troupe rented a house in Los Angeles and created a makeshift studio where they would record songs.
 The music video was filmed in early September 2008, the week before the 34th season of Saturday Night Live premiered.
 The Lonely Island did not originally intend for it to actually be aired on the show, but the positive reactions by fellow cast and crew members persuaded them to change their minds.

+Portions of the video appear in the James Franco 2010 documentary, Saturday Night, which was filmed during the December 1-6, 2008 production week.